 Our wants and needs for a home change over time.
 Family dynamics change with the arrival of children or the moving in of elderly parents and we find ourselves in need of more space.
 Once the children grow up and move out on their own, we’re left with more space than we need.
-Perhaps we find ourselves needing a home office more than an extra guest bedroom, or a room needs up major upgrade.
+Perhaps we find ourselves needing a home office more than an extra guest bedroom, or a room needs an up major upgrade.
 No matter the reason, all of these factors require change.
 For some, finding a new home that meets their new requirements is just the ticket, while others might feel a remodel is the better solution.
-Renovating a home allows you to make changes and re-purpose spaces to make your home work more efficiently for your family’s needs.
+Renovating a home allows you to make changes and re-purpose spaces to make your homework more efficient for your family’s needs.

 Sometimes the downside of a remodel is the investment of time and resources that can go into even a simple project.
-Whether your remodel is addressing structural and architectural changes, or is focused more on cosmetics, hiring an experienced professional is often the best way to go.
+Whether your remodel is addressing structural and architectural changes or is focused more on cosmetics, hiring an experienced professional is often the best way to go.
 This affords you the ability to focus on the rest of your busy life, leaving the work itself to the contractor.
-Although the best way to live through a home renovation may be to book a home at the beach and get away for awhile, for many, that isn’t an option and must continue to reside in their home while the remodeling work is completed.
+Although the best way to live through a home renovation may be to book a home at the beach and get away for a while, for many, that isn’t an option and must continue to reside in their home while the remodeling work is completed.
 Fortunately, there are some helpful ways to live through the dust and noise, and come out loving your “new” home!

-- Get to Know Them.
 Start by getting to know your contractor and their team.
 These people are going to be spending prolonged periods of time in your home, even when you’re away.
 Do your research online to find a trustworthy and friendly contractor.
 If possible, ask friends and family for recommendations — and always check out their references.
 Not all contractors are the same so don’t skip the research on all the contractors you contact.

-Living through a renovation may sometimes be challenging, but they can also be an exciting prelude to a better home for you and your family!
+Living through a renovation may sometimes be challenging, but it can also be an exciting prelude to a better home for you and your family!
 Keep these tricks in mind and embrace the adventure- focus on the future and the final results you can expect.